The Lord God took the man and put him in the Garden of Eden to work it and take care of it.

+The dignity of work has been a key principle of Catholic social teaching from the very beginning.
+Catholic Social Teaching believes that work is dignified, special and very important.
+Therefore, workers must always be respected – this includes fair wages and fair working conditions.
 Jesus himself was a worker.
 He became “like us in all things, devoted most of the years of his life on earth to manual work at the carpenter’s bench.”

 The Church says that the worker is always more important than the work.
 Work exists for the sake of people, not the other way around.
 In our work we participate in God’s work of creation.
 It should give people a sense of self worth, as they contribute to society, and support themselves and their family.
 Everyone should have safe working conditions and correct pay.